Crassula capitella 'Campfire' (Red Flames Plant) Indoor Care, Propagation & Common Problems

 Potting Soil

-The best soil for Crassula Campfire should be rich in organic matter, loose and free-draining to prevent it from getting soggy.
+The best soil for Crassula Campfire should be rich in organic matter, loose and fast-draining to prevent it from getting soggy.
 The soil should be loose enough to allow water to drain out fast enough.
-Cactus and succulents mixes are ideal for this plant.
+Most Cactus and succulents potting soils are ideal for this plant.

 Fertilizer